 More Dakka: Ashura Man enemies are decked out with all sorts of firearms.

 More Deadly Than The Male: Female Samurai Zombie, Ashura Woman, and Gaea Woman are stronger and higher leveled than their male counterparts.

 Multi-Mook Melee: Some boss fights are not against one single powerful demon but a huge wave of weak demons filling up the screen and attacking as one.

 Law: Believing it's the only way to truly keep East Mikado safe, you and Merkabah open a black hole on your side of the Yamato Gate, killing everyone in Tokyo, including the two of you.
-Though social inequality remains, East Mikado is free of demons and you are remembered as its Messiah.
+Humanity has lost the ability to learn and change without knowledge and wisdom, but East Mikado is free of demons and you are remembered as its Messiah.

 Chaos: Believing the people of East Mikado will never be free under the current system, you and Lucifer decide to burn the city to the ground.
 Though many will die in the violence, Mikado will rise from the ashes as a land where people are finally free to choose their own path in life.

 Neutral: Believing that neither the forces of Chaos or Law have humanity's best interests at heart, you use the power of Masakado to remove the ceiling above Tokyo, destroying East Mikado in the process.
 Though the people of East Mikado are forced to move to Tokyo, the world is restored to the way it once was.

 Nothingness: Believing it's the only way to truly free the world from YHVH's machinations and the eternal battle between Law and Chaos, you choose to sabotage the Yamato Gate, opening a series of black holes that consume the entire universe.